getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 - The five typed identifiers before `General`: each typed form is a semantic specialization of General; trying them first lets the gate select the right type.
 General is the catch-all.
+- `PositiveIntegerLit` before `NumberLit`: a digit run with no decimal point and no leading sign is a positive integer literal;
+  the legacy tokenizer would emit this as `Number`, but the new lexer emits the more specific `PositiveIntegerLit` type.
+The `!("."
+Digit)` lookahead inside `PositiveIntegerLit` causes fallthrough to `NumberLit` for decimals (`5.5`) and the expression-ending tail handles signed forms (`-5`) via NumberLit's own leading-sign rule.
+See §3.1 for the round-trippability rationale driving this divergence.
 - `TriplePeriod` before `DoublePeriod` before single `Period` (via the symb spread): longest match first.
 - `DoubleColon` before single `Colon` (via the symb spread): same.